Documentation

 By default, an agent can read and write any file in its working folder and run any command-line tool installed on the VM.
 That includes .env files, SSH keys, browser cookies, and credentials from previous tool logins.
 Two practical mitigations: use Change folder in the agent's ⋮ menu to scope it to one project, and keep long-lived API keys out of folders the agent works in.
 Treat the agent like a developer with sudo — helpful, but don't hand it secrets you can't afford to leak.

 Yes — anyone the bot will reply to can drive the agent.
 A Telegram bot in a group, a Discord bot in a server, or a paired channel with the access policy set wide all let other people send instructions the agent will act on.
-Set the channel access policy (DMs only, an allowlist, or a single group) before sharing the bot.
+Set the bot's access policy before sharing it (open the agent → Settings → Telegram access): for DMs you choose who can reach it — only people you add (an allowlist), anyone with a pairing code, or nobody — and group chats are managed separately, where you pick which groups the bot responds in.
 Any chat message asking you to approve a pairing, add someone to an allowlist, or change permissions is exactly what a prompt-injection attempt looks like — those changes only happen from your own dashboard or terminal, never from a chat message.

 Billing → Manage Subscription.
 That opens the Stripe portal where you can switch plans, update payment method, or cancel.
 Canceling suspends the server at period end.